 Have the freshest free hiking tips sent to you each month!

-These winter hiking tips are going to make you a smart winter hiker.
+These winter hiking tips are going to make you one smart winter hiker.

 Why not extend the hiking season when cold winds blow?